XiaoyuSun-hub/data-engineering/README.md

 (pic)

 ## Inserting and extracting data from NoSQL database(Elasticsearch)
-insert data using The index or helper method (elasticsearchInsert.py） verify the results Kibana
+insert data using The index or helper method (elasticsearchInsert.py. verify the results Kibana.
 （pic）
-extract in elasticsearchQuery.py
+extract in elasticsearchQuery.py.